 1. Registering remote clients

-Before we move to the main topic, we need to know about how remote clients are registered in Chat4US-Creator so that chatbot servers can recognize them and grant access to chat sessions.
-Chat4Us-Creator administrator have to provide the following data for a remote client:
+Before diving into the main topic, itโs important to understand how remote clients are registered in Chat4US-Creator so chatbot servers can identify them and grant access to chat sessions.
+The Chat4US-Creator administrator needs to provide the following information for a remote client:

 2. ChatBot Server API

-All client-server data exchanges are secured using SSL certificates.
-Chat4Us-Creator allows the use of self-signed certificates, but it is highly discouraged to use them in production especially when chatbot servers are accepting connections from the internet.
+All client-server data exchanges are protected through the use of SSL certificates.
+While Chat4Us-Creator supports the implementation of self-signed certificates, it is strongly advised against using them in production environments, particularly when chatbot servers are exposed to internet connections.

 2.1.
 Data structure